t-mullen/hyperhost/README.md

 ##The static backend is NO MORE.

 **Current Limitations:**
 - Both host and clients must be using a relatively new version of Chrome.
+(The client will partially work on Firefox/Opera)
 - Very large websites (More than 50MB can freeze up when clients attempt to load them.
 This will be fixed.)
 - Fonts cannot be hosted yet as their encoding is different from other assets.
 - URLs pointing to hosted files inside **Javascript and CSS** files will not work.
 (External URLs will work.)